seek-oss/sku/README.md

 The default mode for sku is to statically render projects.
 However, Server-Side Rendering (SSR) can explicitly be turned on, both in development with hot module reloading for React, and in production.

-First, you need to create a `sku.config.js` file, which will contain the following setup at minima:
+First, you need to create a `sku.config.js` file, which will contain the following setup at minimum:
 ```js
 module.exports = {
   entry: {